At the Time of the Louisville Flood: On assignment

 The Ohio River flood was still breaking news when Bourke-White finished up covering the second inauguration of Franklin D. Roosevelt in Washington, D.C.
 Life editor Shaw Billings gave Bourke-White an hour to figure out how to get down to Louisville and cover the story.
-She boarded the final flight and landed in Louisville just before the airfield was submerged.
-She then hitchhiked by raft into town, taking several photos along the way.
+She boarded the final flight and landed at Bowman Field airport in Louisville just before the airfield was submerged some time after January 20.
+Upon her arrival, she was met by Kentucky native, realtor, and photographer Corwin Short, who was directed by then-mayor of Louisville Neville Miller to guide Bourke-White throughout the flooded city.

+They hitchhiked by raft into town, taking several photos along the way.
 Later, in 1963, Bourke-White recalled: "I thumbed rides in rowboats and once on a large raft.
 These makeshift craft were bringing food packages and bottles of clean drinking water to marooned families and seeking out survivors.
 Working from the rowboats gave me good opportunities to record acts of mercy as they occurred."